Austria · tool

 Tafelspitz

-Boiled beef served with a rich broth, apple-horseradish sauce, and chive sauce.
-This dish was famously favored by Emperor Franz Joseph I.
+Boiled beef, typically served with a rich broth, apple-horseradish sauce, and chive sauce.
+A beloved classic comfort food, often considered Emperor Franz Joseph I's favorite.

 Apfelstrudel